Decoding Height: How Many Centimeters is 4'10"? A practical guide

 - Medical Records: Accurate height measurement is crucial in medical settings for diagnosis, treatment, and monitoring.
 Consistent use of centimeters helps avoid confusion and errors.

-- Clothing and Apparel: International clothing sizes often utilize metric measurements, including centimeters.
+- Clothing and Apparel: International clothing sizes often apply metric measurements, including centimeters.

 - Scientific Research: Height data is frequently used in scientific studies, requiring standardized units for accurate analysis.